SeanD17/milestone-project-four-v1/README.md

 Set up the Procfile - A Procfile is required by Heroku in order to tell the service worker what command to run for my application to start.

-Set Flask's debugging to False.
+Set Django's debugging to False.

 Pushed all my latest production ready code to GitHub ready for deployment via Heroku's GitHub function where you can deploy from GitHub the production ready app.